popslovesmusic/book/Book2_Applications_and_Extensions/08_SpiralGeometry_Causality.md

 ## **8.5 Prime-Indexed Spiral Lattice**

 Assigning prime-indexed radii to angular coordinates forms a **prime spiral**—an aperiodic but statistically uniform distribution.
-Gaps between primes generate quasiperiodic radial intervals corresponding to echo delays and CMB anisotropies (Papers 05–06).
+The distribution of gaps between primes, when used to define radial intervals, results in a quasiperiodic sequence corresponding to echo delays and CMB anisotropies (Papers 05–06).

 ## **8.6 Fractional Spiral Equation of Motion**